Document Processing

 Example Implementations

-construct extends BedrockDocumentProcessing to provide advanced agentic capabilities with dynamic tool integration.
+The AgenticDocumentProcessing construct extends BedrockDocumentProcessing to provide advanced agentic capabilities using the Agents Framework.

 Key Features